Ecam-Eurobot/Tutorials/src/electronics/Voltage-measurement-battery1-converti/Voltage-measurement-battery1-converti.md

 -LCD R/W pin to ground

-- LCD VSS pin to ground
+-LCD VSS pin to ground

--LCDD VCDD pin to 5V
+-LCD VDD pin to 5V

-•	Additionally, wire a 10k pot to +5V and GND, with it's wiper (output) to LCD screens VO pin (pin3).
+- Additionally, wire a 10k pot to +5V and GND, with it's wiper (output) to LCD screens VO pin (pin3).
 A 220 ohm resistor is used to power the backlight of the display, usually on pin 15 and 16 of the LCD connector.

 The circuit can be constructed on a breadboard: